A Broader View of Thompson Sampling: Online Optimization Form

 \subsection{Thompson Sampling}

-Instead of the $\mathcal{R}^2$-optimal policy itself, perhaps its online optimization form in \eqref{optimal_online_x_equation} is more valuable.
-It reveals what a reasonable bandit algorithm should look like when the MAB problem is viewed through the lens of online optimization: minimizing the instantaneous squared regret with some linear regularization.
+Rather than just focusing on the $\mathcal{R}^2$-optimal policy itself, we now shift attention to the online optimization form \eqref{eqn_form_r2} associated with it.
+In particular, this form reveals what a reasonable bandit algorithm (that achieves $O(\sqrt{T})$ cumulative regret) should look like when the MAB problem is viewed through the lens of online optimization: minimizing the instantaneous squared regret with some linear regularization.
 We now show that Thompson Sampling also takes this form, focusing on the two-armed case